selinakairyte/NintendoVirtualBoy_Website/README.md

 im going to leave some instructions on how to set up.

+FIRST MAKE SURE YOUR SIGNED INTO GITHUB ON THE WEB AND ON VSCODE .

 1. if you have vs code installed
 2. open vs code
 3. open the source control, its to the left..